zackify/validify/README.md

   <div
     submit
     onClick={values =>
-      console.log('
+      console.log(
-        this will be called if validation passes', values
+        'this will be called if validation passes', values
       )
     }